 According to the latest information, Congree Chief Ministerial candidate Captain Amrindar Singh has lost the election in Lambi.
 He has howeve won from the Patiala assembly seat.

-Trends also showed that Navjot Singh Sidhu, who derserted BJP and joined Congress before the elections, is leading in Amritsar.
+Trends also showed that Navjot Singh Sidhu, who deserted BJP and joined Congress before the elections, is leading in Amritsar.

-AAP MP Bhagwant Mann, who contested the state election, is trailing from Jalabad.
+AAP MP Bhagwant Mann, who contested the state elections, is trailing in Jalalabad.

 10:45 AM Trends available at 10:45 am showed that the Congress is heading for a landslide victory in Punjab.
 The party is leading in 66 of the total 117 seats.

 The trends also showed AAP, contesting the election for the first time, leading in 25 seats and Akali Dal/BJP ahead in 25 assembly seats.

 10:00 AM Trends available at 10:00 am showed that the Congress is heading for a landslide victory in Punjab by leading in 23 of the total 117 seats.